PK-cod3ch3mist/ASCII-Media-Player/README.md

 # 🍎 Motivation

-You have seen Music Players, Stackoverflow surfers, Hacker News portals etc. in the terminal, so it is the logical next step 😅.
+You have seen Music Players, Stack-overflow surfers, Hacker News portals etc. in the terminal, so it is the logical next step 😅.
 Besides, the terminal makes almost everything appear x10 times more cool.

 # ⚗️ Dependencies